erroronline1/qualitymanagement/readme.md

 * your company relies on microsoft windows and microsoft office (not sure about use of the documents macros for other platforms)
 * there is at least one tech-savvy co-worker interested in getting things done

-[by error on line 1](http://erroronline.one) but feel free to use and modify at your own risk according to the license outlined below.
+[by error on line 1](http://erroronline.one) but feel free to use and modify at your own risk according to the license outlined below. i am happy to get feedback on code- and documentation-quality since this is my first official open source project.

 this quality management software has been in use in context to [iso 13485:2015](https://www.iso.org/search.html?q=13485%3A2016)